Excel VBA Hide Columns

 Sub Range_Hide() Columns("B").Hidden = True End Sub

-This will hide column B. Here you must be thinking where the Entire Column property is.
-When you use Columns property, it is not necessary to use the Entire Column property.
+It will hide column B. Here, you must be thinking about where the Entire Column property is.
+When you use the Columns property, it is unnecessary to use the Entire Column property.

 We can still use the Entire Column property but not necessarily required.
 And code for the same is given below.